Sia’s “Nostalgic for the Present Tour” is conceptual and unforgettable

 The path she has followed, from obscure indie artist to songwriting superpower, is the least I could have imagined for Sia.
-And yet, her depth, her ability to go from chill best girlfriend mode into otherworldly singing being has always been there and evident to me.
-All of this: the numerous hits written for other major artists – Beyoncé, Rihanna, David Guetta to name a few; the culture changing videos, the mainstream TV show appearances; is the manifestation of Sia finally owning and taking control of her talent and her abilities.
+And yet, her depth and her ability to go from chill best girlfriend mode into otherworldly singing being has always been there and evident to me.
+All of this: the numerous hits written for other major artists – Beyoncé, Rihanna, and David Guetta to name a few; the culture-changing videos, and the mainstream TV show appearances; are the manifestation of Sia finally owning and taking control of her talent and her abilities.

-The Nostalgic for the Present tour, Sia’s first tour in five years, in the perfect example of this.
+The Nostalgic for the Present tour, Sia’s first tour in five years, is the perfect example of this progression.
 It is a highly realized concept which, in many ways, goes against all the sacred rules of live performances.
 With no live band on stage or anywhere, Sia sang along to a track for the duration of the show.
 The stage, bare but for a raised platform in the middle and some key pieces of lightning, was a continuation of the minimalistic sets of her last several videos.
-More striking, Sia was almost a disembodied presence during the show, as she receded further and further to the back of the stage while the the dancers and other performers enacted each of the songs.
+More striking, Sia was almost a disembodied presence during the show, as she receded further and further to the back of the stage while the dancers and other performers enacted each song.

 SIA/MIGUEL IN CONCERT